- More luxury car for the money

 features & specs

 The powertrain is still shared between the Equus and V-8-powered Genesis, which happens to be a good thing.
 The 429-horsepower 'Tau' V-8 (420 in Genesis sedans) is fitted with an eight-speed automatic transmission that you can shift manually when desired.
-The V-8 has all the latest technologies, such as direct injection, dual continuously variable valve timing, and tuned variable induction, and the combination can hustle this sedan to 60 mph in about six seconds—accompanied by, as we've found in previous model years, by an atypical (for a luxury sedan) brawny burble and ripple.
+The V-8 has all the latest technologies, such as direct injection, dual continuously variable valve timing, and tuned variable induction, and the combination can hustle this sedan to 60 mph in about six seconds—accompanied by, as we've found in previous model years, an atypical (for a luxury sedan) brawny burble and ripple.
 Fuel economy ratings are 15 mpg city, 23 highway.
 In fact, the V-8 has enough torque (376 lb-ft) to silently break the low-grip tires loose when you stomp on it from a stop; this behavior is reminiscent of a big rear-drive German, but perhaps one from about a decade ago.

 The Equus leans toward the luxury side of the line that divides crisp handling response and a comfortable, isolated ride.
-An air suspension on all Equus models includes Sport and Normal modes, which have been recalibrated this year for more separation (better handling and more comfort, respectively), and front suspension bushings have been upgraded.
-It's quite softly sprung now in Comfort mode, while its Sport mode is still not quite to the Lexus LS F Sport's level of tautness--not to mention anything floated in on a freighter from Germany or the U.K.
+An air suspension on all Equus models includes Sport and Normal modes, which now have a noticeable amount of separation.
+It's quite softly sprung in Comfort mode, while its Sport mode is still not quite to the Lexus LS F Sport's level of tautness--not to mention anything floated in on a freighter from Germany or the U.K.

 Limousine-like Equus Ultimate models on top of all that add a rear entertainment system with dual 9.2-inch screens, rear-seat audio and climate controls, upgraded instrument-cluster displays, power door closures, a power rear seat, cooled rear seats, a cornering camera, power side sunshades, and a head-up display.

 With no heritage of its own, the Equus has had to take inspiration from the other big luxury marques.
 The Equus drapes some familiar themes over its large-car body--the wide grille could come from Mercedes, the rear quarter panels have stampings like those on a Cadillac or Buick, and the headlamps have more than a passing resemblance to those on the Lexus LS.
 It's by no means an assertive look like the ones carved out by Jaguar and Cadillac--but sometimes drama is just drama, and not everyone's interested in that.

 Strong, refined acceleration is the hallmark of the Equus.
-The 5.0-liter V-8 surges forward with 429 horsepower on tap, and it's coupled to an eight-speed automatic transmission that shifts invisibly, and makes the most of its available power.
+The 5.0-liter V-8 surges forward with 429 horsepower on tap, and it's coupled to an eight-speed automatic transmission that shifts invisibly, making the most of its available power.
 The rear end of the car can shift invisibly too if you mash the gas too hard, causing the engine's 367 lb-ft of torque to overwhelm the all-season tires.
 If you maintain traction, acceleration to 60 mph takes about six seconds, in the ballpark of the base Lexus LS--the car the Equus compares with most directly--and not far off the mark set by cars like the base twin-turbocharged Mercedes S 550.
 The drivetrain hustles this big sedan up to highway speeds quickly, accompanied by a brawny V-8 burble and ripple, something you might not expect from a car with such a heavy luxury bent.

-Despite a round of retuning to its adaptive air suspension, the Equus it still doesn't come very close to matching the best of the group in handling.
+Despite a recent round of retuning for its adaptive air suspension, the Equus still doesn't come very close to matching the best of the group in handling.
 It's most like the Lexus here again, with even softer settings in its "comfort" mode; it rides with pillowy compliance, and not quite enough control.
-The air suspension feels more confident in sport setting, though it's still nothing that you'd ever confuse for a Jaguar XJ.
+The air suspension feels more confident in its sport setting, though it's still not going to be confused with something as athletic as a Jaguar XJ.
 It feels secure on high-speed sweepers and stable on the interstate, but in tighter corners, the Equus answers with lots of body lean and nose dive.